How to Legally—and Illegally—Fire Inspectors General

 The main law governing inspectors general is the Inspector General Act of 1978.
 The act establishes offices of the inspector general in various executive branch departments and agencies (today, there are approximately 70).
 The offices are responsible for agency oversight: They manage audits and investigations to uncover waste, fraud or abuse and recommend policies to promote efficiency and effectiveness.

-The Inspector General Act establishes two types of inspectors general (IGs): establishment IGs and “designated federal entity” (DFE) IGs (other statutes establish special and permanent IGs, including the intelligence community IG).
-Establishment IGs are appointed by the president with the advice and consent of the Senate and are typically affiliated with cabinet departments or major federal agencies.
-DFE IGs are appointed by the head of an agency and are typically associated with smaller entities, like boards and commissions, or with intelligence agencies in the Department of Defense.
-The vast majority of IGs serve indefinitely, and the Inspector General Act requires that an IG be appointed “without regard to political affiliation and solely on the basis of integrity and demonstrated ability.”
+The Inspector General Act establishes two types of inspectors general: establishment inspectors general and “designated federal entity” (DFE) inspectors general (other statutes establish special and permanent inspectors general, including the intelligence community inspector general).
+Establishment inspectors general are appointed by the president with the advice and consent of the Senate and are typically affiliated with cabinet departments or major federal agencies.
+DFE inspectors general are appointed by the head of an agency and are typically associated with smaller entities, like boards and commissions, or with intelligence agencies in the Department of Defense.
+The vast majority of inspectors general serve indefinitely, and the Inspector General Act requires that an inspector general be appointed “without regard to political affiliation and solely on the basis of integrity and demonstrated ability.”

-The act authorizes IGs to access all records and materials available to the agency that relate to programs and operations that the IG oversees.
-IGs report to the heads of the agencies in which they are housed, but the act prohibits any agency head from preventing an IG from carrying out an audit or investigation or from issuing subpoenas in the course of his or her duties.
+The act authorizes inspectors general to access all records and materials available to the agency that relate to programs and operations that the inspector general oversees.
+Inspectors general report to the heads of the agencies in which they are housed, but the act prohibits any agency head from preventing an inspector general from carrying out an audit or investigation or from issuing subpoenas in the course of his or her duties.

-Each IG must keep both the agency head and Congress fully informed concerning any serious problems that are uncovered.
-To this end, the IG must provide semiannual reports to Congress summarizing the office’s activities.
-In addition, the IG must immediately inform the agency head whenever he or she becomes aware of “particularly serious or flagrant problems, abuses, or deficiencies.”
-The agency head must then transmit the IG’s report to the appropriate congressional committee within seven days.
-And, similarly, an IG must report “expeditiously” to the attorney general whenever the IG has “reasonable grounds” to believe there has been a violation of federal criminal law.
-(Congress increased reporting requirements in 1988 and, in 2016, required IGs to submit any documents containing recommendations for remedial action to agency heads, congressional committees of jurisdiction, and any member of Congress or other individual upon request).
+Each inspector general must keep both the agency head and Congress fully informed concerning any serious problems that are uncovered.
+To this end, the inspector general must provide semiannual reports to Congress summarizing the office’s activities.
+In addition, the inspector general must immediately inform the agency head whenever he or she becomes aware of “particularly serious or flagrant problems, abuses, or deficiencies.”
+The agency head must then transmit the inspector general’s report to the appropriate congressional committee within seven days.
+And, similarly, an inspector general must report “expeditiously” to the attorney general whenever the inspector general has “reasonable grounds” to believe there has been a violation of federal criminal law.
+(Congress increased reporting requirements in 1988 and, in 2016, required inspectors general to submit any documents containing recommendations for remedial action to agency heads, congressional committees of jurisdiction, and any member of Congress or other individual upon request).

 In 2008, Congress enacted the Inspector General Reform Act.
-The act created the Council of the Inspectors General on Integrity and Efficiency, which coordinates IGs across departments.
-It also provided for additional protections to ensure the independence of IGs—namely, budget protections and access to independent legal counsel.
+The act created the Council of the Inspectors General on Integrity and Efficiency, which coordinates inspectors general across departments.
+It also provided for additional protections to ensure the independence of inspectors general—namely, budget protections and access to independent legal counsel.

-Today, due to changes made under the Reform Act, only the president can remove or transfer an establishment IG, while agency heads can remove or transfer DFE IGs.
-But at least 30 days before the IG’s removal or transfer, Congress must be informed, in writing, of the reasons for the change.
-A bipartisan congressional letter issued on April 8 suggests that Trump did not fully comply with an identical notice requirement in the statute governing the intelligence community IG when he placed IG Atkinson on administrative leave.
+Today, due to changes made under the Reform Act, only the president can remove or transfer an establishment inspector general, while agency heads can remove or transfer DFE IGs.
+But at least 30 days before the inspector general’s removal or transfer, Congress must be informed, in writing, of the reasons for the change.
+A bipartisan congressional letter issued on April 8 suggests that Trump did not fully comply with an identical notice requirement in the statute governing the intelligence community inspector general when he placed Inspector General Atkinson on administrative leave.
 According to public reports, Atkinson was effectively removed from his position prior to the completion of the notice period.
 And in Trump’s letter informing Congress of his reasoning, he stated only that he had lost confidence in Atkinson.
 The bipartisan letter responds:

 Congressional intent is clear that an expression of lost confidence, without further explanation, is not sufficient to fulfill the requirements of the statute.
 This is in large part because Congress intended that inspectors general only be removed when there is clear evidence of wrongdoing or failure to perform the duties of the office, and not for reasons unrelated to their performance, to help preserve IG independence.